-This feature protects you from locking your key in the vehicle when the key is in the ignition and a door is open.
+This feature protects against locking the key in the vehicle when it is in the ignition.

-If the power door lock switch is pressed when a door is open and the key is in the ignition, all of the doors will lock and then the driver's door will unlock.
-A chime will sound to indicate that the key has been left in the ignition.
+A chime sounds as an alert to indicate that the key has been left in the ignition.
+When the power door lock switch is pressed, a door is open, and the key is in the ignition all of the doors lock and then the driver's door unlocks.